-The File Explorer in Windows 11 comes with a new/modern ribbon interface with small icons (having no caption text underneath).
+The File Explorer in Windows 11 has a new/modern ribbon interface with small icons (no caption text underneath).
 The new ribbon interface may look bland and uncomfortable for new users who have upgraded to Windows 11 from Windows 10 or earlier.Read more

 In Windows 11, the context menu appears very quickly, but the menu doesn’t show all the entries by default.
 To access the menu entries that are not shown in the default listing, you need to click the “Show more options” option every time.Read more